jagreehal/trycatch-vs-neverthrow-vs-effect/ADVANCED.md

 });
 ```

-**Benefits:**
+**Benefits of this approach:**

-- Uniform test structure for all outcomes
+**1. Uniform test structure for all outcomes**

+Every test follows the same pattern: call the function, check if it's Ok or Err, inspect the value or error.

-- Easy to inspect error details
+**2. Easy to inspect error details**

+Errors are values.
+You can check properties, compare values, and test multiple error conditions without special syntax.

-- Simple to test complex failure scenarios
+**3. Simple to test complex failure scenarios**

+Want to test cascading failures?
+Just check the Result chain.
+Want to test recovery?
+Check that the error track switches back to success.

 ### Testing Effect: Maximum Control